 Step 3: Let it Sit

 Allow the engine cleaner or degreaser to sit for the recommended amount of time, usually 15-30 minutes.
 This will give the cleaner time to penetrate and loosen any stubborn grime and debris.
-(See Also: How Much Cost to Change Oil in Car?
-The Ultimate Guide)
+(See Also: Why Do Cars Need Oil? – The Essential Truth)

 Step 4: Scrub the Engine